Namibia is often called a land of contrasts and it's…

 While there are excellent places in the wild to look for animals, you can see many of Canada’s native species at Parc Omega.
 It’s a drive-through safari park located in Montebello, Quebec, about a 1-hour drive from Ottawa, or 1.5 hours from Montreal.

-Despite the large size of the park, there are always amazing wildlife watching opportunities along the 15-kilometre car path, like the arctic wolf or a moose that came by for his closeup.
+Despite the large size of the park, there are always amazing wildlife watching opportunities along the 15-kilometre car path, like the arctic wolf or an elk that came by for his closeup.

-The moose is the largest member of the deer family, and can be found throughout Canada.
-Moose shed their antlers in the late fall to conserve energy for the winter, and then grow new ones in the spring.
+Many of the animals in the deer family shed their antlers in the late fall to conserve energy for the winter, and then grow new ones in the spring.
 Their antlers have a soft, furry covering, called ‘velvet’, which you can see here.
 The velvet usually gets worn off by the fall.

-This guy reminds me of Bullwinkle, who had his own TV show and a movie.
-While posing for his closeup, he left a trail of moose slobber down the side of my car, also known as the Canadian car wash.
+While posing for his closeup, this guy left a trail of slobber down the side of my car, also known as the Canadian car wash.
 It’s part of the park experience.

 Halt, who goes there?
 This elk held my car hostage for a few minutes.
 The elk is the second largest of the deer family, and most of the time, hangs out in single sex herds.
 As you can see, the male elk has a short dark mane.
 During the fall mating season, the males can get quite aggressive and dangerous.
 This fellow was just looking for a snack.